ethereum/solidity-website/src/posts/2026-04-16-pattern-matching-in-core-solidity.md

 constraint that, e.g., a `NATIVE` payment has no `token`, each function must repeat those structural checks.
 This is both verbose and error-prone: a developer might add a new function and forget to validate one of the fields.
+These checks also have a runtime cost: every `require` executes on-chain and consumes gas, whereas invariants enforced by the type system are verified at compile time and vanish entirely from the deployed bytecode.
+There is also a subtler issue of data cohesion.
+Because the `Payment` struct separates the tag (`paymentType`) from its fields, nothing prevents a caller from pairing them incorrectly.
+ADTs bundle the constructor and its payload into a single, inseparable unit, so that kind of mismatch cannot be expressed in the type and no `require` check can fully substitute for that guarantee.

 ## Algebraic Data Types Make Invalid States Unrepresentable